claudio1975/Storm_Events/README.md

 ![Point metrics comparison by target and split, thunderstorm model](images/Thunderstorm_Models_Comparison_Metrics.png)

-The largest and most homogeneous slice, and the one where the gradient booster is at its best: **LightGBM leads on all four test targets** (D2 0.43 injuries direct, 0.43 deaths direct, 0.37 injuries indirect, 0.27 deaths indirect), with TabPFN-3 statistically level on the two direct targets and the GLM roughly half as good.
+The largest and most homogeneous slice, and the one where the gradient booster is at its best: **LightGBM leads three of the four test targets** (D2 0.43 injuries direct, 0.37 injuries indirect, 0.27 deaths indirect) and TabPFN-3 edges it on the fourth, `DEATHS_DIRECT`, by 0.44 against 0.43.
+The two are effectively level on both direct targets, the LSTM sits behind them, and the GLM is roughly half as good. `DEATHS_INDIRECT` is the only target where TabPFN-3 fails outright (D2 −0.04, below the intercept).

 ![Conformal coverage and relative width by target, thunderstorm model](images/Thunderstorm_Models_Comparison_Conformal.png)

-Coverage is again close to nominal for all four models.
-LightGBM gives the tightest bands on three targets, the LSTM on `INJURIES_INDIRECT`.
+Coverage is again close to nominal for all four models (0.90–0.93).
+LightGBM gives the tightest bands on the two direct targets and the LSTM on the two indirect ones, while TabPFN-3 pays for its sparse-target trouble with much wider intervals there.
 Widths are relatively larger than in the global notebook because thunderstorm casualties are rare per event.

 #### Backtesting comparison — `INJURIES_DIRECT` and `DEATHS_DIRECT`